 The operator announced in July 2020 that its 5G network was active at 600 locations across the country, covering 25% of Austrian homes and businesses.
-By the end of 2020, the total coverage will increase to 1,200 locations, representing almost 40% of homes and businesses.
+By the end of 2020, the total coverage was foreseen to increase to 1,200 locations, representing almost 40% of homes and businesses.
 The company noted that it is implementing Dynamic Spectrum Sharing technology.